Music of New Jersey: Hard rock and heavy metal

 Hair metal group Bon Jovi has been one of the most popular bands in the world since the mid-1980s.
-Beginning in the 1980s, Bon Jovi has experimented with other genres, such as country rock.
-Skid Row is a New Jersey-based heavy-metal band formed in the mid-1980s and reached the height of its success in the early 1990s.
+Beginning in the 1990s and continuing into the 2000s, Bon Jovi has experimented with other genres, such as country rock.
+Skid Row is a New Jersey–based heavy-metal band formed in the mid-1980s and reached the height of its success in the early 1990s.
 Sebastian Bach, formerly of Skid Row, is a Canadian singer who has lived in New Jersey for almost two decades and still fronts bands.
 Since the early 1980s, the New Jersey bands Overkill and Hades have been recording and performing thrash metal around the world.
 Trixter is a glam metal band also from New Jersey.
-Monster Magnet is a very well known stoner rock metal band from Red Bank with releases on labels such as elektra.
-Ripping Corpse is a well known Thrash Metal band from Red Bank.
+Monster Magnet is a very well known stoner rock metal band from Red Bank with releases on labels such as Elektra.
+Ripping Corpse is a well known thrash metal band from Red Bank.
 Blues Traveler was formed in Princeton in 1987.

 In the early and mid 1980s the New Jersey nightclub culture realized tremendous popularity with various live acts playing hard rock, heavy metal and dance oriented New Wave music.
 Some of the more notable acts touring the club circuit was Twisted Sister fronted by lead singer Dee Snider.

 In 1984 the Crossover Thrash Metal band, Method Of Destruction was formed with Stormtroopers Of Death former frontman, Billy Milano.
 The 1987 debut, U.S.A.
 For M.O.D. was released on NJ based label, Megaforce Records and entered the Billboard Top 200 charts soon after.
 The Dillinger Escape Plan from Morris Plains and The Number Twelve Looks Like You from Paramus were essential in solidifying the state as a forerunner of the mathcore and experimental metal scenes as well as several of the members of Candiria.
 New Jersey is also home to the highly acclaimed progressive power metal band Symphony X, and funeral doom metal band Evoken.
 Brielle native Mark Tornillo was the lead singer for New Jersey metal band T.T.
 Quick and is now the lead singer for the German metal band Accept.
 Jeff Janiak, vocalist of British hardcore punk groups Discharge and Broken Bones was born in Livingston and has lived in Irvington and Toms River.
-Zack Wylde, the founder of Black Label Society and guitarist for Ozzy Osbourne, was born in Bayonne and grew up in Jackson, New Jersey.
+Zakk Wylde, the founder of Black Label Society and guitarist for Ozzy Osbourne, was born in Bayonne and grew up in Jackson, New Jersey.
 Jersey City is the birthplace of both hard rock band Rye Coalition and psychedelic rock group The Black Hollies.
 New Jersey Stoner rock band Core had success with two albums in the 1990s.
 Hard rock band The Parlor Mob is from Red Bank.
 Soulfly guitarist Marc Rizzo grew up in Carlstadt.